 That is completely false.

-Screw piles are plenty strong enough to support a home for decades.
+Helical screw piles are plenty strong enough to support a home for 70 + years.

 Screw Piles Won’t Break The Bank

-Another myth is that screw piles are always more expensive than other foundations.
+Another myth is that helical screw piles are always more expensive than other foundations.

-A screw pile foundation can often be comparable (or less) than a concrete foundation.
-Screw pile foundations will not always be more than concrete foundations.
+A helical screw pile foundation can often be comparable (or less) than a concrete foundation.
+Helical screw pile foundations will not always be more than concrete foundations.

-Sometimes, a screw pile foundation may cost a more than the concrete alternative.
-It depends on soil quality, number of piles, location of install, and so on.
+Sometimes, a helical screw pile foundation may cost a more than the concrete alternative.
+It depends on soil quality, number of piles, depth of the install, location of install, and so on.

-Even if a screw pile foundation costs a little more, they’re still faster and easier to install.
-And, you’re getting a foundation guaranteed against frost heave under your home.
+Even if a helical screw pile foundation costs a little more, they’re still faster and easier to install.
+And, you’re getting a foundation where the capacity has been verified and the peace of mind that comes from that engineered data.

-Okay, How Does a Screw Pile Install Work?
+Okay, How Does a Helical Screw Pile Install Work?

-You might be thinking, “Screw piles sound nice and all, but how does the actual install process work?”
+You might be thinking, “Helical screw piles sound nice and all, but how does the actual install process work?”

 Glad you asked!